Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

 Group 3: Pulmonary hypertension caused by lung disease

-Chronic blood clots in the lungs (pulmonary emboli)
+- Chronic blood clots in the lungs, called pulmonary emboli.

 Group 5: Pulmonary hypertension triggered by other health conditions

 - Blood disorders, including polycythemia vera and essential thrombocythemia.

 - Kidney disease.

 Eisenmenger syndrome is a type of congenital heart disease that causes pulmonary hypertension.
 It can occur with unrepaired holes between the heart chambers.
 An example is a large hole in the heart between the two lower heart chambers called a ventricular septal defect.

 The hole in the heart causes blood to flow incorrectly in the heart.
 Oxygen-rich blood mixes with oxygen-poor blood.
 The blood then returns to the lungs instead of going to the rest of the body.
 This increases the blood flow and pressure in the pulmonary arteries, causing pulmonary hypertension.

 Pulmonary hypertension is usually diagnosed in people ages 30 to 60.
 Growing older can increase the risk of developing Group 1 pulmonary hypertension, called pulmonary arterial hypertension (PAH).
 PAH from an unknown cause is more common in younger adults.